lammps/lammps/doc/src/Howto_lammps_gui.rst

 Context Specific Word Completion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, LAMMPS GUI will display a small popup frame with possible completions for LAMMPS input script commands or styles after 2 characters of a word have been typed.
+By default, LAMMPS GUI will display a small pop-up frame with possible completions for LAMMPS input script commands or styles after 2 characters of a word have been typed.
 The word can then be completed through selecting an entry by scrolling down with the cursor keys and selecting with the 'Enter' key or by clicking on the entry with the mouse.
-The automatic completion popup can be disabled in the ``Preferences`` dialog, but the completion can still be requested manually by either hitting the 'Shift-TAB' key or by right-clicking with the mouse and selecting the option from the context menu.
+The automatic completion pop-up can be disabled in the ``Preferences`` dialog, but the completion can still be requested manually by either hitting the 'Shift-TAB' key or by right-clicking with the mouse and selecting the option from the context menu.
 Most of the